Post

 echo "PasswordAuthentication yes" >> /etc/ssh/sshd_config

-Create a non-root user named ‘remote’ for SSH access.
+Create a non-root user named remote to use for SSH login.

 1